elijah2561/Cloud-DevOps-Portfolio/01-shell-scripting/README.md

 The script is version-controlled within this Git repository.
 For execution, it is deployed to `/opt/sysmonitor/bin/`, which mirrors common Linux production practices where source code and runtime artifacts are separated.

+### Deployment Consideration

+The script is maintained in source control and copied to `/opt/sysmonitor/bin/` for execution.
+Changes made in the repository must be redeployed to the runtime location to take effect.

 ## Automation with Cron